howaskew/Explore-OpenActive-data-with-R-code/README.md

 ## Reading all the pages in a data feed

 Remember the goal is to simplify the user journey from discovering an activity to booking it.
 It would be frustrating to discover an activity in a search but then to find it is fully booked.
-To avoid this, we have to find a way to keep availability up to date, potentially for millions of activities, in near real time, without creating too much demand on data publisher's systems.
+To avoid this, we have to find a way to keep availability up to date, potentially for millions of activities, in near real time, without creating too much demand on data publishers systems.

 The solution OpenActive have developed is called the [Realtime Paged Data Exchange](https://developer.openactive.io/publishing-data/data-feeds/how-a-data-feed-works), or RPDE.